sostheim/lbex/README.md

 - Service network traffic on any Linux distribution that supports the installation of NGINX, running:
     -  on Bare Metal, as a container image or static binary
     -  on a Cloud Instance, as a container image or static binary
-    -  Running as a Kubernetes managed Deployment, as a container image defined in a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) [Spec](https://kubernetes.io/docs/api-reference/v1.6/#pod-v1-core)
+    -  as a Kubernetes managed Deployment, as a container image defined in a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) [Spec](https://kubernetes.io/docs/api-reference/v1.6/#pod-v1-core)
 - Proxy/Load Balance traffic to:
     - A Kubernetes ClusterIP Address and ServicePort
     - A Kubernetes Pod IP Address and Port